It means that I was under the weather. Yeah…I got the saying (and likely the cooties) at the office.

 1 cup Arborio rice

-½ cup dry white wine
+½ cup white wine

-1 cup blanched asparagus tips
+1 cup chopped blanched asparagus

-fresh lemon zest
+1 teaspoon fresh lemon zest

 Ladle in 1 cup of the chicken broth into the rice.
 Simmer and slowly stir until the rice has absorbed the liquid.
 Add the remaining broth, 1 cup at a time.
 Continue to simmer and stir, allowing the rice to absorb each addition of broth before adding more.
-The risotto should be slightly firm and creamy–approximately 25 minutes in total.
+The risotto should be slightly firm and creamy–approximately 25-30 minutes in total.